tomast1337/nbs-rs/README.md

 ## Contributing

 Contributions are welcome.
 Please ensure that any changes to the parser or writer logic maintain compatibility with the official [OpenNBS specification](https://opennbs.org/nbs).

-## License

-This project is open source.
-Please refer to the repository for license information.